Charlie Ostrem

-Charlie Ostrem (born October 12, 1999) is an American professional soccer player who plays as a left-back for Union Omaha in the USL League One.
+Charlie Ostrem (born October 12, 1999) is an American professional soccer player who plays as a left-back for the Tampa Bay Rowdies in the USL Championship.

 Early career

 Youth

 Ostrem attended Shorewood High School, whilst playing club soccer with Seattle United and Washington Crossfire, where he won the State Cup with Seattle and was a two-time Surf Cup champion.

 College & amateur

 In 2018, Ostrem attended the University of Washington to play college soccer.
 In four seasons with the Huskies, Ostrem made 75 appearances, scoring four goals and tallying 22 assists.
 While at college, Ostrem earned All-American and 2020-21 PAC-12 Defensive Player of the Year honors following a strong junior campaign, and also achieved All PAC-12 First Team recognition.

 While at college, Ostrem also appeared for Crossfire Redmond during the NPSL 2019 season, where he netted six times in eight regular season games.

 Professional career

 Chicago Fire II

 On January 11, 2022, Ostrem was selected 33rd overall in the 2022 MLS SuperDraft by Chicago Fire.
 He signed with the club's MLS Next Pro side Chicago Fire II on March 9, 2022.